1998–99 Philadelphia Flyers season: Records

 Among the team records set during the 1998–99 season was Eric Lindros tying the team record for most points during a single period (4) on November 14.
 Lindros replicated this feat two weeks later on November 29, also tying the team record for most assists in a period (4), while John LeClair tied team records for goals scored in a regular season game (4) and period (3).
 From January 7 to January 13, the Flyers tied a team record with four straight shutouts.
 January 7 was also the first of 18 consecutive games until February 18 that Lindros recorded at least one point, tying Bobby Clarke’s team record set during the 1974–75 season.
 The season finale on April 18 was the 484th and final game of Rod Brind'Amour’s franchise record consecutive games streak.
 The Flyers nine goals allowed is the team record for the fewest allowed during a single playoff season.

 1998–99 was the final NHL season for longtime Flyers goaltender Ron Hextall, who holds several career records for the team.
 Serving in a backup role to starter John Vanbiesbrouck, Hextall was able to surpass Bernie Parent for games played by a goaltender (489) and wins (240) during the season.
 He also holds the team playoff career goalie marks for games played (84), wins (45), and minutes played (4,928).
 Hextall holds the NHL career records for most penalty minutes by a goaltender in the regular season (569) and playoffs (115), and is one of only two goalies to score a goal during a Stanley Cup playoffs game.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from June 17, 1998, the day after the deciding game of the 1998 Stanley Cup Finals, through June 19, 1999, the day of the deciding game of the 1999 Stanley Cup Finals.